What is home emergency cover?

 - Pay annually, rather than monthly – this is usually cheaper.

-- Always compare insurance providers to make sure you’re getting the best home emergency cover deal for you, check for any claims limits as well as any limitations on the amount of claims you might be able to make within a year.
+- Always compare insurance providers to make sure you’re getting the best home emergency cover deal for you.
+But be sure to check for any claims limits and other restrictions before switching.

 Will home emergency cover include my boiler?

 Your home emergency cover should include your boiler, but that may depend on its age and condition.
 You’ll need to check the policy details.
 Alternatively, you may want to look into buying separate boiler insurance.

 This may vary among insurance providers, so it’s important to know exactly what your insurance provider considers an emergency.

 Most insurance providers define a household emergency as something that: